Social Medicine Core

 - Faculty Development around DEI

 DHM supports the American Medical Association’s recent policy announcement recognizing racism and police brutality as public health threats.
+We also stand in solidarity with our Asian American and Pacific Islander community against the rise in Anti-Asian hate and violence.
 We are committed to promoting health equity and justice by combating racism in our clinical care, research, and education, and in the practice of hospital medicine nationwide.

 We realize supporting this movement means taking a look at what our role in anti-racism is through hospital medicine, and we are committed to doing this work.